 I don't doubt that for a second.

-So their love of country is quite often based upon the the love of the benefits that they get from power and from monetary gain.
+So their love of country is quite often based upon the love of the benefits that they get from power and from monetary gain.

-Let me let me move on.
+Let me move on.

 Why are you laughing?

-Yeah, no, I mean I've seen the reporting and I've seen the word spy used.
+Yeah, no, I mean, I've seen the reporting and I've seen the word spy used.

-What we do know uh is that there's a counterintelligence investigation going on, and the FBI was apparently talking to somebody within the campaign.
+What we do know is that there's a counterintelligence investigation going on, and the FBI was apparently talking to somebody within the campaign.

-But the FBI doesn't have an interest in talking to somebody unless they think there's wrongdoing, right?
+You call that person a spy, I call that person an informant, but the FBI doesn't have an interest in talking to somebody unless they think there's wrongdoing, right?

 There was an investigation open for a reason.

-This will bear out of the wrong way.
+This will bear out ultimately.

 What was the reason?